 Employers should also factor in other benefits such as accommodation, food, healthcare and annual leave, which are often part of the employment package for live-in domestic helpers.

 For more detailed guidelines on fair compensation practices and legal requirements for hiring domestic help in Dubai, employers are encouraged to visit the official MOHRE website and the websites of relevant embassies.

 Employing a domestic worker can sometimes be complicated, so ensuring that the contact is a reputable source, such as an agency or good reference, will go a long way in minimising potential problems.

-Dubai has very specific laws with regards to employing domestic help.
-Expats who wish to employ a maid need to be residents of Dubai and meet certain minimum salary requirements, and will need to show evidence of these.
+- Expats who wish to employ a maid need to be residents of Dubai and meet certain minimum salary requirements and will need to show evidence of these.

-Only people from certain countries will be granted a domestic worker visa, so it is best to check with the General Directorate of Residency and Foreigners Affairs (DRND) for an updated list of what nationalities are on this list.
+- Only certain nationalities are eligible for a domestic worker visa, so it is best to check with local authorities for an updated list of what nationalities are on this list.

 - It is also advisable to conduct thorough background checks and obtain references for potential employees to ensure their reliability and trustworthiness.

 For the most current information on the legal requirements and precautions for employing domestic help in Dubai, visiting the official MOHRE website is recommended.

 ►See Accommodation in Dubai for information about finding housing in the emirate

 Are you an expat living in Dubai?